SEMS Laboratories and Facilities

 Flight Simulator

-The School acquired a flight simulator with a cockpit, fully moving-base platform and virtual vision simulation for a range of visual cueing systems a decade ago.
-The simulator is within the Whitehead laboratory and is being used for undergraduate teaching and students' coursework and projects.
-All students in the Flight Simulation Module get to use the flight Simulator as part of their coursework.
-The School is also currently developing advanced research activities in the area of flight simulation.
-A new state-of-the-art Flight Simulator is currently being acquired to support our research activities and is expected to be installed in 2023.
+Includes a cockpit, fully moving-base platform and virtual vision simulation for a range of visual cueing systems.
+All students in the Flight Simulation Module get to use the flight Simulator as part of their coursework and SEMS facilitates advanced research activities in the area of flight simulation.

-In addition to in-house practical work Queen Mary, Aerospace students attend a one-day flight laboratory course at a National Flying Laboratory.
+In addition to in-house practical work, Aerospace students attend a one-day flight laboratory course at a National Flying Laboratory.
 It involves flight laboratory exercises aboard a twin turboprop JetStream aircraft.
-Each student will normally be on two flights each of about 50 minutes duration.
-Students will assess the drag, performance and the static and dynamic stability margins of the aircraft.
+Each student will normally be on two flights each of about 50 minutes duration where they assess the drag, performance and the static and dynamic stability margins of the aircraft.

 Contact: Dr Jun Chen